ENCCS/julia-for-hpc/content/development.rst

 .. callout:: A syntax convention

-   Instead of using ``]`` to enter the package manager, this lesson will use the following syntax to manage packages.
+   Instead of using ``]`` to enter the package manager, this lesson will use the following syntax to manage packages through the ``Pkg`` API.
    This way, code blocks can be copied directly into the REPL and executed:

    .. code-block:: julia